AnthonyEbert/auspol/README.md

 # auspol
-Ideas for auspol 2016 projects
+Ideas for auspol 2016 projects.
-Repo for spitballing Auspol visualiation/analysis ideas
+This repo is for spitballing Auspol visualiation/analysis ideas.